lucaspena/agt-proof-of-stake/README.md

 The Maude System is a programming language often used for modeling and verification of systems.
-It has been used to verify a wide spectrum of systems, from biological systems (Pathway Logic [pathwaylogic]), to Cryptographic Protocols (Maude NPA [NPA]), to concensus algorithms, to programming languages (KFramework [kmaude]), and so on (see [twentyears] for a comprehensive survey of such applications).
-Maude allows specifying systems, including their non-deterministic behaviours, as a transition system using rewriting logic. for model checking purposes they provide a very high level formalism for axiomatizing possibly infinite Kripke structures.
+It has been used to verify a wide spectrum of systems, from biological systems (Pathway Logic [pathwaylogic]), to cryptographic protocols (Maude NPA [NPA]), to concensus algorithms, to programming languages (KFramework [kmaude]), and so on (see [twentyears] for a comprehensive survey of such applications).
+Maude allows specifying systems, including their non-deterministic behaviours, as a transition system using rewriting logic.
+For model checking purposes they provide a very high level formalism for axiomatizing possibly infinite Kripke structures.
 This is exploited in Maude for formal analysis purposes, since concurrent systems specified as rewrite theories